The Energy Mergers & Acquisitions Review: Editors' Preface

 Energy underpins our economy and is central for economic growth globally.
 Energy makes possible the investments, innovations and new industries that are the engines of jobs, growth and shared prosperity for entire economies.
 Although fossil fuels remain critical energy resources across the globe, the energy landscape is transforming, and renewable energy continues to play an increasingly important role in helping countries develop modern, reliable and resilient energy systems, and address environmental and climate concerns.

-Energy M&A is important in the facilitation of innovation, technological change, growth and access to resources in the energy industry.
+Energy M&A is important in facilitating innovation, technological change, growth and access to resources in the energy industry.
 Effective energy M&A practitioners must address a broad range of legal and other issues that arise in all M&A transactions, as well as issues unique to the energy space.
-As in the inaugural volume, this second edition describes key energy-related M&A issues in a number of countries.
+As in the first two editions of this book, this third edition describes key energy-related M&A issues in a number of countries.

-Oxford Languages typically identifies a 'word of the year'.
-In its 2020 annual report, it noted that the English language (like all of us) had to adapt rapidly and repeatedly this year, and declared that this is a year that cannot be neatly accommodated in a single word.
-Oxford concluded that what was 'genuinely unprecedented this year was the hyper-speed at which the English-speaking world amassed a new collective vocabulary relating to the coronavirus, and how quickly it became, in many instances, a core part of the language'.
-Unsurprisingly, as you will read in many of the chapters, the coronavirus pandemic in 2020 also had a huge impact in Energy M&A.
+Each year, Oxford Languages typically identifies a 'word of the year'.
+In its 2020 annual report, it noted that the English language (like all of us) had to adapt rapidly and repeatedly, and declared that 2020 was a year that could not be neatly accommodated in a single word.
+Oxford Languages concluded that what was 'genuinely unprecedented this year was the hyper-speed at which the English-speaking world amassed a new collective vocabulary relating to the coronavirus, and how quickly it became, in many instances, a core part of the language'.
+Unsurprisingly, the coronavirus pandemic in 2020 had a huge negative impact in energy M&A. In 2021, however, there has been an uptick in energy M&A.

 We thank all the lawyers at Kirkland who developed the US chapter.
-We would also like to thank the contributing authors from Brazil, Denmark, Hungary, Nigeria and Singapore for their efforts in helping to put together this volume.
+We would also like to thank the contributing authors from Argentina, Brazil, Hungary, Nigeria, the Philippines and Singapore for their efforts in helping to put together this volume.

 Sean T Wheeler, Kristin Mendoza, Roald Nashi and Robert Fleishman